jessieFerrS/Projetos-Front-End/Intermediário/Página Web com Slider Animado para CocaCola-Whey/README.md

 - Use of ternary operators to set values for the indexes of the "other" items based on the position of the "active" item and the total number of items.
 - Use of forEach to iterate the slider items and apply animation styles.
 - Creating a timer for the slider's Autoplay using setInterval.

+## 🚨Observations:
+- Although the page shows an add to cart button, no backend logic has been implemented to add the product to the cart.

 ## ®️License
 This project is under the MIT License.